MakSi27/DA-Retail-Profit-Leakage-Analysis/Mayank/README.md

 - **Data Visualization:** Matplotlib, seaborn
 - **Machine Learning (if applicable):** scikit-learn

-*(Feel free to update this section as we add more tools and technologies!)*

 ## Project Overview: Retail Profit Leakage Analysis
 In the competitive landscape of retail, maximizing profit isn't just about increasing sales; it's also about preventing losses. **Profit Leaks** occur when potential revenue is lost due to various operational, pricing, or supply chain inefficiencies.